While you are looking for housing you will learn that there are no hard and fast rules about the condition and appearance of property in Italy.

 Handover of Property

 The tenant is expected to return the property in the same state in which it was been handed over.
 If a property has been painted upon entry for example, it must normally be returned in the same state.
+As specified in the rental contract, any alterations to the property needs written approval from the owner beforehand.
 Owners will retain money from the security deposit if the property is not returned clean and in suitable condition.
-Obviously this does not apply to short term rentals.